LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/11.1-Serverless_Fns/README.md

 ![image from the blog](https://www.notion.so/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2F085e8ad8-528e-47d7-8922-a23dc4016453%2F34612f53-8340-455b-9ea5-a7ecbfed76e7%2FScreenshot_2024-02-10_at_3.51.07_AM.jpg?table=block&id=05510132-8f7d-448b-bd2a-0a03319c647f&cache=v2)

-They have their own runtime and they have bunch of their servers all around the world which are running this runtime.
-So whenever you start a process, it runs it on one of these servers based on the location and other parameters.
+They have their own worker runtime which is based on v8 and they have bunch of their servers all around the world which are running this runtime.
+So whenever you start a process, it runs it on one of these cloud edge networks or basically servers based on the location and other parameters.

 ### **Isolates vs containers**

 ![image 2 from the blog](https://www.notion.so/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2F085e8ad8-528e-47d7-8922-a23dc4016453%2Feac4cf16-3350-4f8b-aa6e-98322a23d7fa%2FScreenshot_2024-02-10_at_3.54.02_AM.jpg?table=block&id=dde817ce-f77f-4a17-add4-f8297d8107fe&cache=v2)

-Isolates as shown in the pic is something like there will be either several node.js process that run the code separately but in Cloudflare there is something like one node.js process that will run one index.js file and that file will run all the code of different users separately without them interfering with each other, and also that run happens based on who specific region and its server.
+Isolates as shown in the pic is something like there will be either several node.js process that run the code separately but in Cloudflare there is something like one node.js process that will run one index.js file and that file will run all the code of different users separately without them interfering with each other, and also that run happens based on the specific region and its server.
 Why do we need to know: There has been a new custom JavaScript runtime from AWS as well to compete with this.

 ## **Initializing a worker**